You found our list of the best online team building games for remote teams.

 14. Virtual Charades

 Charades is one of those games that nearly everyone plays at school or home while growing up.
 With this proliferation of Charades, Virtual Charades has the advantages of being fairly familiar while also being fun.

 To play Virtual Charades, prepare a set of links that go to Google Image pages or use a random image generator.
 On each player’s turn, that player must act out what they see in the image and the player’s teammates can guess each one to earn points.
 Rinse and repeat until you are all out of fun.

-Here is a random charades generator you can use for your game:
+Here is a random charades word generator you can use for your game: